 The Basics Of A New Strategic Framework

-There are 4 basic parts to the process.
+There are 4 basic parts to the process:

 Step 1: Separate Your Marketing From Sales

-This practice of using your website and blog in this way is a part of what we call a content marketing strategy, which will form the core of your marketing plan.
+This practice of using your website and blog in this way is part of what we call a content marketing strategy, which will form the core of your marketing plan.

 Step 2: Develop An Email Marketing System

-If you skip this, and just try to go for the sale directly on your blog, I guarantee that your long term results will suffer as a result, so please don’t overlook this part!
+If you skip this, and try to go for the sale directly, I guarantee your long-term results will suffer as a result, so please don’t overlook this part!